Automatic Hydrocarbon Network

 The four monitoring stations are fitted with automatic Perkin Elmer gas chromatographs measuring a wide range of VOCs, equivalent to that studied under the original measurement programme.
 These instruments are capable of measuring and reporting at least 29 hydrocarbons.

-Measurements from all four sites are reported to the European Commission, satisfying requirements under the Ozone Daughter Directive for monitoring photochemical ozone precursors.
+Measurements from all four sites are reported to the European Commission, satisfying requirements under the Ozone Daughter Directive, later superseded by the Ambient Air Quality Directive for monitoring photochemical ozone precursor VOCs.
 Corresponding benzene and the 1,3-butadiene data are used for comparison with the UK Air Quality Objectives, whilst benzene data are reported to the European Commission to fulfil requirements of the Air Quality Directive.

 View data for sites in this network